Roam Guide / NYC

-Where can we shop?
+Where should we shop?

 We always find time to shop in NYC.
 Sometimes, it is the only reason we go!
 Here are some of the places to shop in NYC:

 In SoHo, Nolita and the East Village, we love just roaming the cobblestone streets.
 Know that it is deceiving as you look down a small street - the shops aren’t “showy” and their signs are non-de-script.
 Pop-up shops are common, and unless you walk down the street, you might miss something interesting.
 Don’t miss the Prada store in SoHo for their beautiful displays.
 I also really love the Bloomingdales location in SoHo.
 The Rag & Bone and James Perse stores are staples for our visit.
 A trip to NYC is never complete for me without a stop in Bergdorf Goodman’s.
 I head to the purse/bag department first, but always end up on their 5th floor, where the designers are a bit more mainstream and affordable.
 The other floors are beautiful but it’s not everyday that I’m looking for couture!